chenyan1998/Term6_Database_AWS/README.md

   3. Create web_log database and collection to store web logs with assigned test_user and password to it

 ## 3.4.
 Data Processing
-- The kindle metadata is processed and cleaned to remove records which miss major information such as asin, title, etc
+- The kindle metadata is processed and cleaned to remove records which miss major information such as `asin`, `title`, etc
 - The final version of kindle metadata is exported and stored separately as a zip file `kindle_metadata_final.zip` for the usage of automation.

 ## 3.5.
 Analytics system